Research

 Whitney Extension Theory

-At the basic level, Whitney Problems ask for efficient methods to fit a smooth function to random data points while minimizing some norms or energies and obeying certain constraints (e.g. nonnegativity, convexity).
+At the basic level, Whitney Problems ask for efficient methods to fit a smooth function to unstructured data points (i.e., no asumptions on the distribution or geometry of the data) while minimizing some norms or energies and obeying certain constraints (e.g., nonnegativity, convexity).
 Here are two sample flavors:

 • Problem 1: Given a finite set of points \(E \subset \mathbb{R}^n\) and a function \(f : E \to \mathbb{R}\), how can we construct a nonnegative smooth function that interpolates these points while minimizing the \(C^m\) or Sobolev \(L^m_p\) norm?